JonR45/TekkenNLP/README.md

 **NMF**
-- I hoped the NMF model would be more powerful due to its dimensionality reduction and placing comparatively less weightage to the words with less coherence.
+- It was hoped the NMF model would be more powerful due to the dimensionality reduction and placing comparatively less weightage to the words with less coherence.
-- NMF is said to act like a filter that can uncover the underlying patterns that really matter - and I hoped this would prove true in this use case.

 ## Evaluation
 - The LDA model yielded a coherence score of 0.44 and a perplexity score of -7.47.